GluuFederation/docs-oxd-prod/docs/sources/configuration/ldap/index.md

 ## Using Gluu server's `ldap` in oxd

-To use Gluu server's `ldap` as storage in oxd-server we need to follow below step:
+To use Gluu server's `ldap` as storage in oxd-server we need to follow below steps:

 1. [Login](https://www.gluu.org/docs/gluu-server/installation-guide/install-ubuntu/#start-the-server-and-log-in) to Gluu CE Server.